 Later Han tries to get Kylo to return home to him and Leia, but he kills his father instead, fully committing to the Dark Side.
 A battle ensues, which eventually involves Ren, Finn and Rey, while Chewie and company work to destroy Starkiller Base.

-Finn shows some lightsaber skills, but is best by Ren.
+Finn shows some lightsaber skills, but is bested by Ren.
 Rey, on the other hand, is able to draw Luke's old lightsaber to her and even defeats Ren using the Force.
-Ren as Starkiller Base begins to implode and separates the two from each other.
+Ren escapes as Starkiller Base begins to implode and separates the two from each other.